Marketing & SEO

 Discovery Stage

 If the person decides to learn more about your products and services after becoming aware you exist, they enter the discovery stage.
-An example of this in action is if a potential customer finds your business card (thus becoming aware that your product or service exists) and then decides to scan the QR code on your business card to look at pricing, a full list of services, etc. Here, it’s critical to provide potential customers with answers to their questions.
-If you want to move them to the next stage, you must present yourself as the solution to their problem and explain how you will fix it.
+An example of this in action is if a potential customer finds your business card (thus becoming aware that your product or service exists) and then decides to scan the QR code on your business card to look at pricing, a complete list of services, etc.

 Evaluation Stage